steveschnepp/blog.pwkf.org/_posts/2025-12-09-serenity-prayer-revisited.md

 Before spending more than an hour on a problem, ask:

 1. Is this actually in my control?
-2. If yes, is it worth the cost?
+2. If yes, is it worth the cost to change it?
 3. If no, what is the cheapest design that works *given* this constraint?

 That third question is the one most people skip.
 They either fight the constraint